TheLucasSchwarz/zeroshotENGINE/README.md

 ## Contributing

-We welcome contributions!
+Contributions are welcome!
 Feel free to open issues for bug reports or feature requests.
-If you'd like to contribute code directly, please see our [contributing guidelines](CONTRIBUTING.md).
+If you'd like to contribute code directly, please see the [contributing guidelines](CONTRIBUTING.md).

 ## Author